Children and Colds and Croup

 - Sore throat

-Because of the postnasal drip, your child may have a sore throat and cough, symptoms that are common in children's colds.
+A sore throat and cough, are common symptoms in children's colds.
 The cold virus can affect your child's sinuses, throat, bronchial tubes, and ears.
 With a cold, children may also have diarrhea and vomiting.

 During the early stages of a cold, your child may be very irritable and complain of a headache and congestion.
-As the cold progresses, the mucus secretions from the sinuses may turn darker and thicker.
-Your child may also develop a mild cough, which could last for several days.
+As the cold continues to progress, the mucus secretions from the nose may turn darker and thicker.

 How Many Colds Do Children Usually Get Each Year?